vietmap-company/vietmap-react-native-navigation/README.md

 #### `onArrival`

-This function will call while user is arrival at the destination
+This function will call while user is arrival at the destination.

+If you are navigating to multiple waypoints, this function will call when user arrival at the every waypoint.

+Please check if the navigation is finished by count the number of waypoints and the number of arrival waypoints.

+The SDK will automatically stop the navigation when user arrival at the last waypoint.
 #### `onNewRouteSelected?: (event: RouteData) => void;`

 This function will call while user select a new route, cause VietMap SDK will find one or more route between two points.
 When user select new route, the `RouteData` will response.